RoseDuf/roseduf.github.io/index.md

             <h3 class="header"> Introduction </h3>
             <div class="intro">
                 <p>
-                I am a third year student majoring in Computer Science and minoring in Game Design at Concordia University.
+                I am a fourth year student majoring in Computer Science and minoring in Game Design at Concordia University.
 Being a person that is always interested in learning new skills and determined at completing challenges to the best of my ability, I am very interested in pursuing any opportunity to expand my knowledge in my field.
                 </p>
                 <p>
                 During my experience at Concordia University, I've learned to appreciate many aspects of computer science over the years.
 For example, I loved my course on theoretical computer science where I got to learn how turing machines worked and how computers interpreted different grammars.
 I also enjoyed data structures and algorithms because it was satisfying for me to see different sorting algorithm's effectiveness at play.
 Furthermore, I've gained a particular interest in computer graphics.
 In fact, so much so that I would love to pursue a job that is closely related to computer graphics in the near future.